 Read more about Gjakova by clicking here.

-Solo travel in Kosovo – Day 6: Mitrovica – the divided city
+Solo travel in Kosovo – Day 6: Is it worth visiting Mitrovica – the divided city of Kosovo?

 Mitrovica doesn’t have the best opinion as a travel destination and I have to admit (guilty look) that I was initially slightly uneasy about visiting it.
 My concerns dispelled once I had already spent some days in Kosovo and saw that what people say about this place and what the reality is doesn’t match.
 Mitrovica has a very violent and bloody history and it’s still a flashing evidence that Kosovo still has some issues to work through.